 Key duties: responsible for estimation.
-To complete a project on time and within your budget, you’ll need timeline and cost estimation.
+To complete a project on time and within your budget, you’ll need a timeline and cost estimation.
 At Purrweb, business analysts are involved in the presales process — they work with clients to understand their needs and complete the estimation based on them.

 A business analyst evaluates the whole project — this requires working closely with designers and the whole team of mobile app developers.

 Key duties: create a single system, connecting “what to do” with “what is done”.
 A system analyst creates a system based on customer needs, business specifics, design, and technical implementation.
 This person often acts as a bridge between the startuper and the development team, translating the business requirements into technical specifications.
-For example, a system analyst helps customers formulate product development terms, and helps a team find suitable solutions.
+For example, a system analyst helps customers formulate product development terms and helps a team find suitable solutions.

 Thanks to system analysts, no one will get confused in business logic.
 They identify cross-functional interactions, analyze the API (Application Programming Interface), and help in designing databases and drafting project documentation.
 Such a specialist is not always needed, but if the app has complex business logic and a large number of user interactions (like a blockchain app), a system analyst is a real lifesaver.

 Key duties: responsible for organizing the work process and maintaining regular communication.
 A project manager is a core in the app development team structure.
 PMs set tasks, monitor their implementation, and hold regular meetings with the development team to ensure that the project is progressing as planned.
 A project manager usually holds 4 types of meetings with the team: daily, weekly, planning, and retro.